Yavuz-Kagan-Yadigar/Yavuz-Kagan-Yadigar/README.md

 - 👋 Hi, I’m @Yavuz-Kagan-Yadigar
-- 👀 I’m interested in 3D,PC,Elecrtonic,C#
+- 👀 I’m interested in 3D,PC,Electronics,Robotics,C# & PCB
 - 🌱 I’m currently learning C#
-- 📫 How to reach me dc: Yavuz#3017
+- 📫 How to reach me dc: yavuzkagan42

 <!---
 Yavuz-Kagan-Yadigar/Yavuz-Kagan-Yadigar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.